IgnitionZK/ignition-zk/docs/lifecycle-phase2-proposals.md

 2. **Voting Phase**: The DAO members vote on the submitted proposals using their ZK credentials.

-3. **Timelock / Review Phase**: A final review period ensures the integrity and security of the approved proposals before execution.
+3. **Review Phase**: A final review period allows the proposal creators to claim ownership of their accepted proposal award.

 IgnitionZK's governance model is built for flexibility and agility: